thomasrussellmurphy/quartus-DE0-project/README.md

 Default project plus project creator for Terasic's DE0 Altera Cyclone III Development Boards

 To create a new project folder for the first time (with defaults), do the following:

-First, navigate into the quartus-DEO-project directory then, enter the following into your terminal
+Set your working directory to quartus-DE0-project cd DE0_TOP sudo chmod +x create-new-project.sh ./create-new-project.sh "project name"

-cd DEO_TOP
+For a Python-only install:

-sudo chmod +x create-new-project.sh
+cd DE0_TOP

-./create-new-project.sh project-name
+sudo chmod +x create-new-project.py ./create-new-project.py "project name"

-Your project is created in the quartus-DEO-project directory
+Your project is created in the "project_name" directory.
+Examine the scripts for details.

-Omit the 'chmod' line after you've initialized the first project
+Omit the 'chmod' line after you've initialized the first project.
+For correct behavior, be sure to run the project creation script from within the DE0_TOP directory.